 People can experience cocaine withdrawal symptoms soon after their last dose.
 In fact, some people may start seeing signs of cocaine withdrawal within 90 minutes of their last dose.
 If someone does not take another dose after they first start experiencing symptoms, they can expect to feel withdrawal symptoms for seven to 10 days.
 Although cocaine withdrawal symptoms are unpleasant, if someone can deal with them for approximately one week, they will have overcome the worst of them.
 While some symptoms like depression may persist for months, the right treatment can help patients manage them.

-The overall length and severity of the symptoms of cocaine withdrawal varies depending on a number of factors, including the length and amount of cocaine use, type of cocaine used, environmental factors, co-occurring mental disorders, age, and overall health.
+The overall length and severity of the symptoms of cocaine withdrawal vary depending on a number of factors, including the length and amount of cocaine use, type of cocaine used, environmental factors, co-occurring mental disorders, age, and overall health.
 As a result, someone who has used less cocaine for a shorter period of time should experience less severe symptoms than someone who has taken a large dose of the drug for an extended period of time.
 Additionally, younger people who are in good health tend to experience less intense symptoms.

 Risks of Cocaine Withdrawal Symptoms